Frederikshavn railway station: History

 The original station was designed by the Danish architect Niels Peder Christian Holsøe (1826-1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.
 It was located a short distance west of the current station, in the area where Frederikshavn Town Hall is now located.

 The station became the southern terminus of the Skagen railway line between Frederikshavn og Skagen in 1890.
 In 1899 it also became the northern terminus of the Sæby railway line between Nørresundby and Frederikshavn, via Sæby, until the section between Sæby and Frederikshavn was closed in 1962.

 The express train Limfjorden arriving at the original Frederikshavn station in 1975.

-In 1979, the station moved to its current location, and the old station was closed and demolished.
+The tracks to and from the station had several level crossings on their way through the town, which with the steadily increasing train traffic led to frequent blockages for the equally steadily increasing road traffic when the barriers were down.
+As a consequence, the station was moved to its current location in 1979, and the old station was closed and demolished.

 In 2017, operation of the regional rail services on the Vendsyssel railway line between Aalborg and Frederikshavn were transferred from DSB to the local railway company Nordjyske Jernbaner.

 Facilities

-Inside the station building there is a combined ticket office and convenience store operated by 7-Eleven, waiting room, toilets and lockers.
+Inside the station building there is a waiting room, automated ticket machines, toilets and lockers.
+The station forecourt has a taxi stand, and the station also has a bicycle parking station as well as a car park with approximately 176 parking spaces.

 Adjacent to the railway station is the Frederikshavn bus station.